picassofb/SampleCodeBairesDevAspNetCore/README.md

 # Description

-This Api to create Projects and assing Tasks to them.
+This Api was made to create Projects and assing Tasks to them using a Code First approach.

 ```json
 {